What Country Is South Of The Usa

 Focus on Renewable Energy

 Mexico is committed to transitioning to a cleaner energy future.
 The country has set ambitious goals for renewable energy generation and is investing in solar, wind, and geothermal power projects.
-The government is also promoting energy efficiency measures and encouraging the adoption of sustainable energy practices.
+So the government is also promoting energy efficiency measures and encouraging the adoption of sustainable energy practices.
 This shift towards renewable energy is not only reducing Mexico's carbon footprint but also creating new economic opportunities in the clean energy sector.

 Cultural Preservation Efforts

 Mexico is actively working to preserve its rich cultural heritage.
-The government and local communities are implementing programs to protect archaeological sites, promote traditional arts and crafts, and preserve indigenous languages.
+Plus, the government and local communities are implementing programs to protect archaeological sites, promote traditional arts and crafts, and preserve indigenous languages.
 Cultural festivals and events are also organized to celebrate Mexico's diverse cultural traditions and promote cultural awareness.
 These efforts are essential for safeguarding Mexico's cultural identity and ensuring that future generations can appreciate and learn from its rich heritage.

 Addressing Social and Economic Disparities